For e-commerce businesses, push notifications are vital for growth.

 With push notifications, you can segment the audiences you’re targeting in very personalized ways.

 For example, you can segment them based on the types of items they’ve browsed and purchased in the past, sex, age group, location, and other factors important to your marketing.
-You can also address them by their first name, which is a natural attention-getter.
+You can also utilize a data warehouse, which helps you efficiently store and manage this information for better segmentation.
+You can also address them by their first name, a natural attention-getter.
 For time-sensitive promotions, you can send out reminders to people who are near the area.

 Increasing customer retention